 N.B.
-This blog consists mainly of reviews, which are written in the language I happened to read the book (that is, English, Romanian, French or Italian), not from a need of showing off, but of improving my language skills :D.
+Welcome to my blog, which consists mainly of reviews, written in the language I happened to read the book (that is, English, Romanian, French or Italian).
+However, my mother-tongue is Romanian, so beware :D!

 Thursday, 6 November 2014

 Oscar Wilde, "The Importance of Being Earnest"

 “In matters of grave importance, style, not sincerity is the vital thing.”